samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

 ---
 {{% toc %}}

-# HEAL@KGS Code of Conduct
+# HEAL Code of Conduct

-HEAL@KGS is unequivocally committed to maintaining a respectful, equitable, and inclusive work environment for our entire team and those we work with.
+HEAL is unequivocally committed to maintaining a respectful, equitable, and inclusive work environment for our entire team and those we work with.
 We value the participation of every member of our community and want to ensure an that everyone has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in any HEAL@KGS project is expected to show respect and courtesy to other community members at all time.
+Accordingly, everyone who participates in any HEAL project is expected to show respect and courtesy to other community members at all time.

-Sam Zipper, as head of HEAL@KGS, and all lab members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or any other factor. **We do not tolerate harassment by and/or of members of our community in any form**.
+Sam Zipper, as head of HEAL, and all lab members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or any other factor. **We do not tolerate harassment by and/or of members of our community in any form**.

-To make clear what is expected, we ask all members of HEAL@KGS and our collaborators to conform to the following Code of Conduct.
+To make clear what is expected, we ask all members of HEAL and our collaborators to conform to the following Code of Conduct.

  - All communication - online and in person - should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate at any time.
  - Be kind to others.
 Criticizing ideas (in a respectful and constructive manner) is OK.
 Criticizing people is never OK.